LDAWG-a11y/a11yWebApp/src/guides/outta-time-providing-users-with-adjustable-time-mechanisms-to-meet-wcag-2-2-1-timing-adjustable-level-a.md

 ## Accessible mechanisms best practices examples

-Full disclaimer here, I'm not going to do a code-along thing, on this occasion and the reasons for that are:
+Full disclaimer here, I'm not going to do a code-along thing on this occasion and the reasons for that are:

 * Some of this stuff is backend stuff and whilst I could probably figure it out, it's not really an area I have enough headspace for
 * As always, I'm going to be putting the examples on CodePen and I can't use backend stuff on there